 CAPE – is often shorter, and while some capes will include enough fabric to wrap all the way around the body, most are narrower and will not close as completely as cloaks.
 In most cases, there is no hood and they often serve as more of an accessory.
 In Medieval and Renaissance times, short fur or fine fabric capes were worn in court and by the wealthy to enhance their luxurious attire.

 A lot of people call all long cloak- and cape-like garments capes, and that’s fine.
 We’re not here to judge.
 But there is a distinction between capes and cloaks (even if that distinction is fuzzy), and people who love romantic historical eras – or are just trying to use the correct words for things – will use the appropriate terms.

 They’ll use “cloak” for long, sleeveless garments designed to be wrapped all the way around the wearer, and “cape” for garments that are often narrower and shorter and hang primarily on the back.

 Raven Fox Capes and Cloaks makes luxuriously soft and thick cloaks for people who love to attend special events.
-Our cloaks are made of penna velvet fabric, come in multiple colors and feature arm slits, and lined hoods and pockets.
+Our cloaks are made of penna velvet fabric, feature arm slits, and lined hoods and pockets.